Penn-CISDA/penn-cisda.github.io/README.md

 To add a person to the People page, edit `/_data/people.yml` following the given structure and add their headshot to `/assets/img`.

 To add a guide to the Guides page, make a copy of the `YYYY-MM-DD-guide-title.md` guide template.
 Make sure you title the file correctly or it will not show up online.
-Inside the file, update the `title`, `submitted_by`, and `edited_by` fields and insert the content of your guide where indicated.
+Inside the file, update the `title`, `submitted_by`, and `submitted_by_url` (optional) fields and insert the content of your guide.
 Jekyll can parse Markdown and HTML at the same time, so feel free to format your guide as you'd like.
 Move your file to `/_posts/guides`.
 If done correctly, you will see a link to your guide on the Guides webpage.

 More substantial changes will require knowledge of [Jekyll](http://jekyllrb.com/docs/usage/).
 We use the [Minima](https://github.com/jekyll/minima) theme.